Serenitychic/nccs/_datasets/core.md

 **Form Scope PC**: Datasets with form scope of PC will contain the smaller subset of full 990 form filers but contain a larger number of variables.

-The PZ and PF versions of the data series are available from 1989-2022.
-The PC version is a more recent edition, available from 2012-2022.
+The PZ version of the data series is available for tax years 1989-2019.
+The PC version is available for tax years 2012-2019.

 See the [Data Guide](https://nccs-data.urban.org/NCCS-data-guide.pdf) for more details.